 She is particularly interested in learning what makes cells ‘tick’ which led her to major in Cell Developmental Biology.
 During the Biomedical Research Project subject, Georgia worked in a research lab at the Florey Institute, investigating the use of stem cell therapy for Parkinson’s Disease.

-Over the past three years of her degree, Georgia says she has been challenged academically, broadened her worldview and made lasting friendships.
+Over the past three years of her degree, Georgia has been challenged academically, broadened her worldview and made lasting friendships.

 My fellow students are compassionate people who are deeply interested in healthcare and how science can be used to help others.